Asymmetric Resource Allocation (EditED)

 “Still other seed fell on good soil, where it produced a crop—a hundred, sixty or thirty times what was sown.”
 Matt 13:8

-In this course, we will be learning how to produce the seed you sow 100-fold.
+In this course, we will be aiming to produce 100-fold the seed you sow.

 As you begin, you will find opportunities where your ministry can create just a little resource asymmetry (inputting 1 resource and getting 1.5 resources back).